-USDA announces free school meals for kids through summer
+USDA announces free school meals for youths through summer

 During the pandemic, most school meal programs have operated at a loss, with significantly higher costs and no increased per-meal reimbursement from the USDA.

-“It’s cheaper to make a big vat of spaghetti and put it on trays for kids than it is to safety package to-go meals,” explained Lisa Davis, senior vice president of Share Our Strength, a hunger charity.
+“It’s cheaper to make a big vat of spaghetti and put it on trays for kids than it is to safety package to-go meals,” said Lisa Davis, a senior vice president at Share Our Strength, a hunger charity.

-“Schools have needed boxes and bags and shrink wrap, there has needed to be added refrigeration to store meals safely.
-Then there were supply-chain issue, transportation costs went up and certain foods were harder to come by and at a premium.
+“Schools have needed boxes and bags and shrink wrap,” she said.
+“There has needed to be added refrigeration to store meals safely.
+Then there were supply-chain issues, transportation costs went up, and certain foods were harder to come by and at a premium.
 Staffing costs went up as districts started paying hazard pay, bringing in temporary support and providing PPE.”

-Katie Wilson, executive director of the Urban School Food Alliance, a professional organization for 16 of the largest school districts in the country, says that her member districts reported collective losses of $130.8 million for the year ending June 30, 2020.
-She said before Tuesday’s announcement her districts were in “panic mode” about the summer but while this announcement will help, for school districts “it’s not enough.
+Katie Wilson, executive director of the Urban School Food Alliance, a professional organization for 16 of the largest school districts in the country, said her member districts reported collective losses of $130.8 million for the year ending June 30.
+She said that before Tuesday’s announcement, her districts were in “panic mode” about the summer.
+But while this announcement will help, she said, for school districts “it’s not enough.
 The USDA needs to look at the reimbursement rate.
-It’s only gone up 40 cents per meal in the past ten years.”
+It’s only gone up 40 cents per meal in the past 10 years.”

-President Biden signs order to increase federal food benefits, among executive actions to stabilize the U.S. economy
+Biden signs order to increase federal food benefits, among executive actions to stabilize the economy

-Diane Pratt-Heavner, director of media relations for the School Nutrition Association, the trade group for school food-service manufacturers and professionals, says that the announcement will mean no disruption in the grab-and-go curbside offerings many families have relied upon during the crisis, but how meal programs pay for expanded services remains a question.
+Diane Pratt-Heavner, director of media relations for the School Nutrition Association, the trade group for school food-service manufacturers and professionals, said the announcement will mean no disruption in the grab-and-go curbside offerings many families have relied upon during the crisis.
+But how meal programs pay for expanded services remains a question, she said.

 Before Tuesday’s announcement, the waiver would have expired at the end of June, meaning many summer meal service sites would have ceased operations.
 Pratt-Heavner said she anticipates there will still be distance learners and the need to maintain some safety protocols into the fall, so she hopes the waivers will be further extended.